 Fort Harrison State Park Trail Rides

 The Department of Natural Resources offers saddle barns and horse related activities at some Indiana State Parks, including Fort Harrison.
 For just a few dollars, young ones can do laps on a horse that is being led.
 Some locations offer trail rides, riding lessons, and birthday parties.
-Saddle barn activities are available April through October and are weather-dependant so check the website or call ahead.
+Saddle barn activities are available April through October and are weather-dependent so check the website or call ahead.

 For riding lessons, trail rides, arena rides, or birthday parties head to Natural Valley Ranch in Brownsburg.
 Their hands-on programs will thrill horse lovers of all ages.
 They also encourage visitors to engage with the animals, petting zoo style.